AAEmara/alx-system_engineering-devops/0x02-shell_redirections/README.md

 standard output using `echo` command while adding the special character `\` backslash out side quoting to print the `'` single quote.

+Task2 2-hellofile:
+Displays the content of a file named
+`/etc/passwd` using the `cat` command.